Rules of water polo

 The rules of water polo are the rules and regulations which cover the play, procedure, equipment and officiating of water polo.
 These rules are similar throughout the world, although slight variations do occur regionally and depending on the governing body.
-Governing bodies of water polo include FINA, the international governing organization for the rules; the NCAA, which govern the rules for collegiate matches in the United States; the NFHS, which govern the rules in high schools in the USA; and the IOC, which govern the rules at Olympic events.
+Governing bodies of water polo include World Aquatics, the international governing organization for the rules; the NCAA, which govern the rules for collegiate matches in the United States; the NFHS, which govern the rules in high schools in the USA; and the IOC, which govern the rules at Olympic events.